Rajaul2810/chatbot_backend/CONVERSATION_CONTEXT_README.md

 # Conversation Context Implementation

 ## Overview
-The chat service now supports conversation context, allowing the chatbot to understand follow-up questions and maintain context throughout a conversation.
+The chat service now supports conversation context, allowing the chatbot to understand follow-up questions and maintain context throughout a conversation. **NEW**: The bot now prioritizes the **last mentioned course** when multiple courses are discussed.

 ## How It Works